 The Wise Men Warned To Take a Different Route

-They must have been glad to know that it was time to go back home.
+After the birth of Jesus, they were ready to go home.
 But before they could leave, the wise men arrived with their gifts.
-They had no idea that Herod had sent them to bring back word to him so he could find Jesus.
+They did not know that Herod had told them to bring back word to him so he could find Jesus.
 But God warned the wise men in a dream to take a different route home.
-Thus, the life of baby Jesus was spared.
+Because of this warning dream, the child lived.

 A Different Approach